awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 For information about how to use the VPC wizard with IPv4, see [Get started with Amazon VPC](vpc-getting-started.md)\.

-For information about how to use the VPC wizard with IPv6, see [Get started with IPv6 for Amazon VPC](get-started-ipv6.md)\.
+For information about how to use the VPC wizard with IPv6, see [VPC that supports IPv6 addressing](get-started-ipv6.md)\.

 ## Recommended network ACL rules for a VPC with public and private subnets and AWS Site\-to\-Site VPN access<a name="nacl-rules-scenario-3"></a>